CPScript/im-Dumb/README.md

-encript and hold a file on a self hosted server (not working properly)
+encrypt and hold a file on a self hosted server (not working properly)